 The One Minutes Jr.

 In 2002, The One Minutes Foundation, the European Cultural Foundation and Unicef established The One Minutes Jr. network as a new tool for youth empowerment and social change.
 The project is supported by UNICEF.
 In week-long workshops youngsters from all over the world get a chance to express themselves by making one-minute films.
-In 2015 alone, we went to Albania, Azerbaijan, Cambodia, Kyrgyzstan, Myanmar, The Philippines, South Sudan and Ukraine.
+Last year, we went to Albania, Azerbaijan, Cambodia, Kyrgyzstan, Myanmar, The Philippines, South Sudan and Ukraine.

 The One Minutes Foundation is generously supported by City of Amsterdam, Mondriaan Fund, Amsterdam Fund for the Arts, Sandberg Instituut and BMW.